UMich-MAVRIC/SpotReport/README.md

 ## Acknowledgement
 The authors wish to acknowledge the technical and financial support of the Automotive Research Center (ARC) in accordance with Cooperative Agreement W56HZV-19-2-0001 U.S. Army DEVCOM Ground Vehicle Systems Center (GVSC) Warren, MI.

+We would also like to thank Jasmine Li for creating 349 task images.

 ## Citation